| By Dmitry Sotnikov | Article Rating: |

 - 1st International Cloud Computing Conference & Expo: Observations

-- Cloud Power Panel at SYS-CON's 1st International Cloud Computing Conference & Expo
+- Cloud Power Panel at SYS-CON's 1st International Cloud Expo

 - Amazon CTO Keynotes at Cloud Computing Conference & Expo

-- Red Hat's Brian Stevens Explores the Evolution of the Cloud at 1st International Cloud Computing Conference & Expo
+- Red Hat's Brian Stevens Explores the Evolution of the Cloud at 1st International Cloud Expo

 - Cloud Computing and the Next-Generation of Enterprise Architecture